 Just Brazils was a top ten boxed chocolate by 1996, and Poppets was the eighth highest selling children’s confectionery.

 James Finlay & Co decided to focus on their tea and coffee interests.
 The George Payne & Co confectionery business was sold to Northern Foods for £10 million in 1998.

 George Payne & Co was the 48th largest confectionery manufacturer in the world in 2000.
 It had an annual turnover of $120 million, and employed 500 people.

-The Beddington factory was closed in 2001, with the loss of 157 jobs.
-The site was outdated, with limited potential for growth, and production was relocated to Leicester.
+The Beddington factory had become outdated, and offered limited potential for expansion.
+It was closed with the loss of 157 jobs in 2002, and production was relocated to Leicester.

 Northern Foods sold its confectionery arm, including Fox’s glacier mints as well as Payne’s, to Big Bear for £9.4 million in 2003.